 Google “spring break” and you’ll get dozens of suggestions for beach parties in sunny states.
-But what if you want a break from winter’s chill without getting a sunburn, a hangover or sand in your shoes?
+But what if you want a break from winter’s chill without getting a sunburn or sand in your shoes?

 You don’t have to give up on great weather to have a more cultural, active or mature week away from home.
-Traditional spring-break magnets such as Florida, Hawaii, California and Mexico offer plenty of alternative vacation experiences.
+Fortunately, traditional spring-break magnets—such as Florida, America’s national parks and Mexico—offer plenty of alternative vacation experiences.

 Florida boasts 1,350 miles of coastline—more than any state other than Alaska—but the Sunshine State also has hundreds of non-beach attractions.